Andrew Gaze

 1998/99

-In game two, the Titans led the Tigers in all four quarters and again came away victorious (94-87).
-Mike Kelly (19 points and 7 rebounds) would step up, making 7 of his 12 shots, and Ben Pepper (15 points, 13 rebounds, 2 steals and 2 blocks) had his best game of the series, shooting a efficient 7 of 12 from the field.
+Game 2 saw the Titans control the tempo from start to finish, leading in all four quarters and securing a 94-87 victory to eliminate the Tigers.
+Mike Kelly (19 points and 7 rebounds) stepped up for Victoria, hitting 7 of 12 shots, while Ben Pepper (15 points, 13 rebounds, 2 steals, and 2 blocks) delivered his best game of the series, shooting an efficient 7 of 12 from the field.
+Melbourne’s offensive firepower was not enough to overcome the Titans’ defensive intensity, and for the second straight season, the Tigers fell short of the Grand Final.

 1999/00

-At the end of the season, Gaze and Bradtke also guided the Australian Boomers to a equal best fourth-place finish in Sydney before both retiring from international play.
+At the conclusion of the NBL season, Gaze and Bradtke played key roles in guiding the Australian Boomers to an equal-best fourth-place finish at the Sydney Olympics, where both players announced their retirement from international basketball.

 2000/01

-The Tigers would see several new faces join the squad this season after losing both Bennett Davison (to Europe) and Warrick Giddey to injury.
-David Smith (via North Melbourne), Stephen Hoare (via West Sydney) and Nathan Taylor (via Victoria).
-Guard Phil Handy was signed as a import replacement for Bennett Davison, and Melbourne began the season winning five of their first eight matches.
+The 2000/01 season saw the Melbourne Tigers undergo several roster changes following the departure of Bennett Davison, who signed to play in Europe, and the loss of veteran Warrick Giddey to injury.
+To fill the gaps, Melbourne added David Smith (via North Melbourne), Stephen Hoare (via West Sydney), and Nathan Taylor (via Victoria).
+In addition, the team signed American guard Phil Handy as an import replacement for Davison.
+Despite the roster adjustments, the Tigers opened the season on a strong note, winning five of their first eight games.

 2001/02